alphapico/backend-graphql/GUIDE.md

    npm run dev:db:migrate
    ```
    Give suitable name for migration file, e:g `add_table_customer`.
 The command will create migration file and deploy migration file to the database.
-3. Peek at the database content with this command
+3. Peek at the database content with this command:

    ```bash
    npm run dev:db:studio
    ```

 4. For professional PostgreSQL client, install `PgAdmin`

 ### NestJS Module, Service and Resolver